All Episodes

 And today we're giving you a brand new tool.

-And the best part is it's free.
+And the best part is, it's free.

 And all you need is your phone, your tablet, a smart TV to access it.

-So to give me an example, right?
+So, to give you an example, right?

 You're going to love this.